AnyLog-co/documentation/deployments/OpenHorizon/Open Horizon.md

 hzn register --pattern anylog-node --policy privileged_node_policy.json
 ```

-4. Validate node is running
+4. Validate that AnyLog is deployed and joined the network using the following cURL command:

+curl to the query node + test network